nabto/phytec-documentation/README.md

 tar xvf phytec-nabto.tar.gz -C /usr
 ```

-Ensure that the installation succeeded by running the following two commands and inspecting the output.
+Reboot the board again and ensure that the installation succeeded by running the following two commands and inspecting the output.

 ```sh
 tcp_tunnel_device --version